junglok/tem-docs/docs/service/tools.md

 ## **deepEMhancer**

 **Description**
-> DeepEMhancer is a python package designed to perform post-processing of cryo-EM maps as described in "DeepEMhancer: a deep learning solution for cryo-EM volume post-processing", by Sanchez-Garcia et al, 2021.
-DeepEMhancer is a deep learning model trained on pairs of experimental volumes and atomic model-corrected volumes that is able to obtain post-processed maps using as input raw volumes, preferably half maps.
+> DeepEMhancer is a Python package for post-processing cryo-EM maps, as described in "DeepEMhancer: a deep learning solution for cryo-EM volume post-processing" (Sanchez-Garcia et al., 2021).
+It's a deep learning model trained on pairs of experimental volumes and atomic-model-corrected volumes, able to produce post-processed maps from raw volume input, preferably half maps.

 **URL**
 > [https://github.com/rsanchezgarc/deepEMhancer](https://github.com/rsanchezgarc/deepEMhancer)